danijar/training-py/README.md

 Training Python
 ===============

-I use this repository to implement data structures, algorithms and my solutions to programming puzzles.
+I use this repository to Data structures, algorithms and my solutions to programming puzzles.

 Data structures